liayin/blog/_posts/2022-5-16-literature-crime.md

 - [Podkopacz & Feld](https://www.jstor.org/stable/pdf/1144155.pdf): "Extended Jurisdiction Juvenile Prosecution" written into law in Minnesota in 1995 attempts to create a buffer zone before sending juvenile offenders to adult corrections facilities.
 However, many juvenile offenders were still sent to adult prison due to technical parole violations ("back-door" route to prison).

 ### Policing:
+- [Holz, Rivera, and Ba (2023)](doi.org/10.1257/pol.20200227): "Peer Effects in Police Use of Force."
+    - Abstract: We study the link between police officers' on-duty injuries and their peers' force use using a network of officers who attended the police academy together through a random lottery.
+On-duty injuries increase the probability of officers using force by 7 percent in the subsequent week.
+Officers are also more likely to injure suspects and receive complaints about neglecting victims and violating constitutional rights.
+The effect is concentrated in a narrow time window following the event and is not associated with significantly lower injury risk to the officer.
+Together, these findings suggest that emotional responses drive the effects rather than social learning.

 - [Amaral, Borker, Fiala, Prakash & Sviatschi (2022)](https://girijaborker.wordpress.com/research/): "Street Police Patrols and Violence Against Women in Public Spaces: Experimental Evidence from India"
     - Work in progress
     - Spoken at the [ViCE seminars](http://jenniferdoleac.com/vice-seminar/)